-Counsel Slater stated Watermaster holds in trust for all of the Watermaster parties three separate storm water recharge permits that are issued by the State Water Resources Control Board.
-Counsel Slater stated there is a Day Creek permit, a San Sevaine permit, and the last is a catch-all permit which covers all the recharge basins within the Chino Basin.
-Counsel Slater stated the San Sevaine permit was set to expire at the end of 2010, and in the fall of 2010 Watermaster submitted a petition for an extension of time to make that full beneficial use.
-Counsel Slater stated at that time Watermaster asked for the extension through 2057 which is the deadline for full beneficial use under Watermaster's permit.
-Counsel Slater stated Watermaster recently received a copy of a draft extension from the State Board staff; this is now being reviewed and it appears that request will be granted within the next month.
-Counsel Slater stated this will mean that Watermaster's recharge permits will have deadlines for full beneficial use in 2057.
-Counsel Slater stated the third permit, which is the Day Creek permit, is still in the process of having its extension approved for that same 2057 date.
-Counsel Slater stated he expects finalization of this order and then its issuance in the next 60 days.
+Counsel Herrema stated Watermaster holds in trust for all of the Watermaster parties, three separate storm water recharge permits that are issued by the State Water Resources Control Board.
+Counsel Herrema stated there is a Day Creek permit, a San Sevaine permit, and the last is a catch all permit which covers all the recharge basins within the Chino Basin.
+Counsel Herrema stated the San Sevaine permit was set to expire at the end of 2010, and in the fall of 2010 Watermaster submitted a petition for extension of time to make that full beneficial use.
+Counsel Herrema stated at that time Watermaster asked for the extension through 2057, which is the deadline for full beneficial use under Watermaster's permit.
+Counsel Herrema stated Watermaster recently received a copy of a draft extension letter from the State Board staff; this is now being reviewed and it appears that request will be granted within the next month.
+Counsel Herrema stated this will mean that Watermaster's recharge permits will have deadlines for full beneficial use in 2057.
+Counsel Herrema stated the third permit which is the Day Creek permit, is still in the process of having its extension approved for that same 2057 date.